paulwib/vagrant-coreos-docker-apache-example/README.md

 * `test-apache` is the name of the container we created and tagged when using `docker build` with the Dockerfile.

 During provisioning the `apache.service` file is copied to `/media/state/units` which is where all service files should go.
 Then systemd is restarted to ensure it works the first time the machine is provisioned.
 Once this is in place nothing else needs to be done, the service will start whenever the machine is restarted.

+## So What's the Point?

+It's common to use Vagrant as a development environment, but often this is based on just one machine, relying on other services in staging environments that you have no control over.
+With CoreOS and Docker it's possible to spin up a whole stack of services (although in this example we start with just one) and have total control over all the pieces of the puzzle.

+The other key thing I wanted to show with this example is how to share volumes across Vagrant, CoreOS and Docker containers so you can work with code checked out on your real machine.

 [Get VirtualBox]:http://virtualbox.org
 [Get Vagrant]:http://vagrantup.com